-Volunteer placements are available throughout the year and the type of work varies between seasons.
+Volunteer / work experience placements are available throughout the year and the type of work varies between seasons.
 It is in your own interest to organise your placement dates for the time of year most suited to your requirements.
-Placements run for a minimum of two weeks to a maximum of 8 weeks, starting on a Monday and ending on a Sunday.
+Placements run for a minimum of two weeks to a maximum of 8 weeks, starting on a Monday and ending on a Sunday (including some weekends).
 Please note that placements are only organised up to 10 months in advance.

 All placements will include the same general daily routine with resident animal feeding, husbandry and care; however there is a different focus of activities depending on the time of year.
 The two different types of placement available are as follows:

 All volunteers must apply using the application form that you can download here along with further detailed information regarding bookings, accommodation and clothing requirements.
 All placement dates will be agreed with our Work Placement Coordinator and following this must then be secured with a £15 deposit that is refundable on attendance.
 Failure to send a security deposit will result in the placement being cancelled if it is not received one month before the placement commences.
 Failure to attend will forfeit your deposit at the discretion of the Work Placement Coordinator and/or Senior Management.

 Download your applications forms here.